Why Mobile Testing Is A Must

 At this point, if you’re wondering which mobile application to develop, or if you’re second guessing the route you’re currently taking, there is no right answer.
 Progressive web apps are growing in popularity due to their ease of use and development, but every app has its purpose.

-Native applications are great for those interested in building mobile games; whereas, mobile web applications are great for enterprise-sized companies that absolutely need their app to be accessible on as many devices as possible.
+Native applications are great for those interested in building mobile games; whereas, mobile web applications are great for enterprise-sized companies that absolutely need their app to be accessible on as many devices as possible and may not need the advanced functionality of native applications.

 Regardless of which type you decide to build, you need a solution that can get you across the finish line and provide full coverage across both the front- and back-end of your application.